|

 margin of the letter, I would be willing to go if JHG (John H. Gibbons) OKs

+it.
 The official invitation to discuss UFOs privately came

 in an August 4, 1993 letter from Rockefeller to Gibbons.